 |Trails: Open daylight hours.|

-Back by popular demand and accompanied by the Stopgap String Band, Dave Harvey, founder of New York City Barn Dance, will call the dances, offering simple but effective instruction to newcomers and experienced dancers alike.
-No reservations, experience, or partner are needed to attend, and visitors are welcome to stay for as long — or as short — a time as they like. $1 hot dogs will be on sale throughout the dance, with proceeds benefitting the restoration of the park’s historic Kearney House, which was badly damaged during Hurricane Sandy, and is expected to reopen again for the first time later this spring
+Back by popular demand and accompanied by the Backyard Boys, Dave Harvey, founder of New York City Barn Dance, will call the dances, offering simple but effective instruction to newcomers and experienced dancers alike.
+No reservations, experience, or partner are needed to attend, and visitors are welcome to stay for as long — or as short — a time as they like. $1 hot dogs will be on sale throughout the dance, with proceeds benefitting the restoration of the park’s historic Kearney House, which was badly damaged during Hurricane Sandy.

 Alpine Pavilion is at the north end of the park’s Alpine Picnic Area, adjacent to Alpine Boat Basin, accessible from the park’s Alpine entrance off U.S. Route 9W, about a mile north of Closter Dock Road, or from Exit 2 of the Palisades Interstate Parkway.
 The program is cosponsored by the Palisades Parks Conservancy.

 For more information, please call 201 768-1360 ext.
 108.